binbash23/razpass/README.md

 This password store can be used completely offline.

 # The Idea
+I want to:
-* Get access to your passwords even offline
+* Get access to my passwords even offline
-* Do not use a password manager from google or apple or any other company
+* Not use a password manager from google or apple or any other company
 * Use open source password safe software
-* Keep the password safe software off any mobile
+* Keep the password software off from any mobile
-* Store your passwords decentralized
+* Store my passwords decentralized
-* Synchronize your password database to multiple secure locations
+* Synchronize my password database to multiple secure locations in the net and local
+* Not use two factor authentification

 # The Solution
 I combined the password database software called [p](https://github.com/binbash23/p) with a customized raspberry pi zero 2w (I call it razpass).
-The result is a tiny device which contains all your passwords for use anywhere.
+The result is a tiny device which contains all your passwords.
+You can access the passwords from any device that can connect to a wifi and can open a ssh connection - so from any computer, laptop, mobile, tablet, ...
 # Usage
 You just plug in the razpass device into any usb plug to get power.
 A wlan called "razpass" will appear soon.
 Then you connect to the wlan with your mobile (or any other device) and access the password database software with ssh (on the mobile I use "Termius").